 The instructors see a fringe benefit in that they are able to autonomously decide and create the WorkSpace image their students will see, rather than having to coordinate with IT on what software they would like to see installed on the trainee laptops.
 And, since all systems start off with the exact same hardware spec and image — which has been vetted by the instructor — there’s minimal chance of atypical support requests due to a mismatch in configuration between instructor and student machines.

-WorkSpaces are ideal for a wide variety of educational settings as well as environments where employees often work remotely, for seasonal workers, or organizations who have the need for safe, secure, reliable desktops that help ensure the productivity of knowledge workers.
+WorkSpaces are ideal for a wide variety of educational settings as well as environments where employees often work remotely, for seasonal workers, or organizations that have the need for safe, secure, reliable desktops that help ensure the productivity of knowledge workers.